UtahRETC/JavaProgrammer1Class2017/modules/module_12/module_12_slides_part_2.md

 ### Timeout, let's review some terminology

-Terms like Base, Parent, Child, and Current will come up when talking about classes.
-In this example,
+When talking about class hierarchy, terms like Base, Parent, and Child will come up when talking about classes.
+Using the example below,

 - `Animal` is the "Base" class since it doesn't extend anything, it is also the "Parent" of `Human` and of `Student`, since `Human` extends `Parent` and `Student` extends `Human`,
 - `Human` is the "Parent" of `Student` and the "Child" of `Animal`